the-hearth/the-hearth.github.io/_posts/2018-03-11-HEARTH:-Hostel-&-Homestay:-An-Alternative-Tourism-Initiative.md

 title: "HEARTH: An Alternative Tourism Initiative"
 categories: Travel, Eco-tourism, Care, Cold Desert, Fragile Ecosystem, Travelling Ladakh 2018, Infrastructure, Architecture, Local, Leh,Ladakh
 ---
+<br/><br/>

-Sustainability as it so frequently appears in literature for safeguarding Earth’s resources, we want to find out what sustainability means to the tourism industry with Ladakh as an impact point.
+Sustainability as it so frequently appears in literature is for safeguarding Earth’s resources, we want to find out what sustainability means to the tourism industry with Ladakh as an impact point.
 It is imperative for us to do so before we start our backpackers hostel (Leh) and homestay (Matho).
 We are conscious of setting up yet another lodging for tourists and dread contributing to the tourism led ecological and infrastructural chaos.
 <br/>
 ![Procuring materials](/images/Blog_3_a.JPG)
-#The process of acquiring local materials from your neighbourhood brings you closer to the product.
+## The process of acquiring local materials from your neighbourhood brings you closer to the product.
 <br/>
 Ladakh at an altitude of 11000+ ft is the only cold desert fragile eco system in India.
 Its bare minimum indigenous glacial water sources, wet lands and bio diversity are optimum only for consumption of its sparkly populated 3 lack locals (Source: 2011 govt census).
 Moreover the ancient knowledge systems of Ladakh centre around principles of ecological conservation and resources management, which is taken for granted by the standardised needs of tourism and hospitality industry.
 <br/><br/>